dfprismarine/dfprismarine.github.io/README.md

 ##
 ### Misc
+## Num
+**Note: Numbers will automatically be made into a number variable, you should only use this for more advanced uses such as needing to use %math or %var**

+Numbers can be constructed simply by using the Num constructor.

+`new Num(value)`
+- value *the value of the number variable.
+##
 ## build
 build is a very important method.
 It is called once you are done with your codeline to mark it as completed.
 Your code **WILL** error if you do not finish it with a `.build()`.